pieter-van-prooijen/frontpage/README.md

 # Frontpage

-Experiment with a single page webapp which explores a large document set using Clojurescript, Clojure and Solr using React/Om and other Clojurescript libraries.
+Experiment with a single page webapp which opens up a large document set using Clojurescript, Clojure and Solr, in combination with React/Om and other Clojurescript libraries.
 Currently, it does full-text search, facets, url routing, inline editing and statistics (with the Datascript library).

 It uses the BoingBoing blog post dump as its document set.

-The name frontpage is inspired by [this blog post](http://www.pitheringabout.com/?p=1018) by John Pither which describes using Clojure + ElasticSearch to power the Daily Mail newspaper website.
+The name Frontpage is inspired by [this blog post](http://www.pitheringabout.com/?p=1018) by John Pither which describes using Clojure + ElasticSearch to power the Daily Mail newspaper website.

 The project contains the following modules: